-Property Default Value Description The FME Flow Database user account name.
+Property Default Value Description

+The FME Flow Database user account name.
 This property applies regardless of the value specified by DATABASETYPE.

-DATABASEUSER fmeflow 1 Warning If DATABASETY PE is Default, do not specify postgres.
-This name correspond s to the PostgreSQL master user.
-If the correspondi ng passwords do not match, the database will not install.
+1 Warning If DATABASETY

+PE is

+Default, do

+fmeflow not specify

+DATABASEUSER postgres.

+DATADASEOSER This name

+correspond

+s to the

+PostgreSQL

+master user.
+If the

+correspondi

+ng

+passwords

+do not

+match, the

+database

+will not

+install.

-Property Default Value Description DATABASEPASSWORD The password for the FME Flow Database user name.
-Note The password for the FME Flow Database user account is encrypted in FME Flow installation files.
+Property Default Value Description The password for the FME Flow Database user name.
+DATABASEPASSWORD Note The password for the FME Flow Database user account is encrypted in FME Flow installation files.
 PGDATADIR /opt/fmeflow//Utilities/pgsq l/data If DATABASETYPE=Defa ult, the directory to contain the data for the FME Flow PostgreSQL database.

 Property Default Value Description SERVLETTYPE Default The type of Application Server (servlet engine) you will use with FME Flow.
 Possible values are Default or Apache (Tomcat).
 Default installs the Apache Tomcat servlet provided with the FME Flow installer.
 EXTERNALHOSTNAME [COREHOSTNAME] The hostname on which the Web Application Server is installed, or the hostname of the load balancer serving the Web Application Server, if applicable.
-NGINXPORT 80 If SERVLETTYPE is Default, the listening port of the NGINX reverse proxy.